Annette29/whole-slide-image-generation-DCGAN-with-WL/README.md

-### WGAN Project for Whole Slide Image Generation in Digital Pathology
+### DCGAN project for whole slide image generation

 I aimed to train a DCGAN using the Wasserstein loss function with a gradient penalty to generate WSIs of different glomerular structures.